 Some egg-lemon Greek recipes use chicken stock instead of broth.
 Honestly, it's all about preference.
 I usually make tons of broth to use when my soup cravings come calling.
 So go with what you like!

-- olive oil - 3 tbsp
+- olive oil - 3 tablespoon

 - carrots - 3 large, peeled and diced